inoxlang/inox/README.md

 workspace.
 The server does not yet integrate git yet, but this is planned, https://github.com/go-git/go-git.

-Each developer in the project will ultimately have a its own copy.
+Each developer in the project will ultimately have its own copy.
 As of now the project server only supports projects with a single developer.

 **Pros**